ConorMacBride/toggl-targets/README.md

 The last two columns make up the list of Toggl tags to be tracked.
 Up to 5 can be given.
 The `TRACKED_TAGS` column should contain the name Toggl uses for the tag and the `TAG_SYMBOL` column should contain a short name (max.
 6 char.) for each to be displayed in this program.

 ### Run program
 To run the program type `python3 targets.py` into the terminal.
 To explore historical data you can enter the time machine by typing `python3 targets.py -t YYYY-MM-DD HH:MM:SS` instead.
 If you pick a time during which a tracked timer was running, all of the then running timer's final duration will be included; not just up to the given time!
+Only time entries from active projects are included in the analysis, so if you have archived an old project time machine won't be able to see it.

 Note: you need to make sure you have `python3` installed.
 The `curses` package also must be installed; is doesn't come with Python by default on Windows.
 Other required packages should come with Python on all platforms.